jstromsoe/reach-docs/docs/Reach/reachview-app/reachview-app.md

 ##### Setting up base station

-Navigate to Config tab and choose **Base** mode in the upper selector.
+Navigate to **Config** tab and choose **Base** mode in the upper selector.
 Wait for the app to fetch current base settings.
 The settings include: base coordinates, input stream, output stream and RTCM3 messages to be used. **Input stream** settings must not be changed.

-Most common settings for **output stream** are:
+###### Base output settings

+Reach in base mode only supports RTCM3 data output.

+There are several ways to stream it:

+* Serial connection.
+This option is used for two things: UART connection on the [upper DF-13 connector](../hardware-integration/hardware-integration.md) and USB devices with serial protocol, like USB radio
+* File.
+It is best to specify `/home/reach/logs/filename` path
-* TCP server with a specified port
+* TCP server.
+Set up a port listening for incoming connections
-* Serial connection
-    * To direct the output stream to UART, use **ttyMFD2** device and desired baudrate
-    * To direct to use a USB serial device, use **ttyUSB0**
+* TCP client.
+Connect to a TCP server

-Note that RTCM3 format is the only one available for base output. **RTCM3 message selector** is used to determine what kind of messages can be sent by the base.
-More about these messages can be found [here](http://www.geopp.de/rtcm-3-x-message-types/).

-*It is very important to set precise **base coordinates** for RTK solution on rover to be valid.*

-When you are done with the settings, hit the **SAVE & LOAD** button.
-Start the stream with the start button.

-*TODO:* Wait for Single solution to appear, set up a coordinate, set up a port.
+* Ntrip client.
+* Ntrip server.

+###### Base RTCM3 output messages

+A number of output messages is supported, you can find more information about them [here](http://www.geopp.de/rtcm-3-x-message-types/).

+###### Base coordinates

+**This is a key point in getting good results.** Reach in base mode needs to know it's coordinates.
+Best practice is setting up base on a well-known position(coordinates determined by RTK) as this directly affects positioning results.

+Coordinates are entered in llh format. **By default, if no coordinates were entered, Reach in base mode is configured to wait for single solution, get the coordinates and use them as base's position.** Keep in mind that single positioning mode is far less accurate.

+Why are base coordinates so important?

+To achieve **good absolute positioning** results on the rover, base needs to know it's position accurately.
+RTK algorithms calculate a vector pointing from base's location(basically, the coordinates you enter here) to rover.
+Then, rover's absolute position is determined using this vector and base coordinates.
+That means that rover's **absolute** position will be just as accurate as the base's **absolute** coordinates.

+However, if you are only interested in rover's **relative** position accuracy, you may use a less accurate position for the base.

 ##### Setting up rover